 The GSMA mAgri team works closely with each of the mFarmer grantees for an implementation period of 2 years, providing targeted business consultancy, advice on service improvement and monitoring and evaluation support.

-Services developed in partnership with mobile and agriculture partners include:
+The services developed in partnership with mobile and agriculture partners under the mFarmer Initiative include:

 - Tigo Tanzania: Tigo Kilimo service

 - Airtel Kenya: Airtel Kilimo service